etijskens/et-micc/tutorials/TUTORIAL-2.rst

     The build parameters for our C++ binary extension module are detailed in the file :file:`et_dot/cpp_dotc/CMakeLists.txt`.
 It contains significantly
-    less boilerplate code (which you should not need to touch), and provides the same functionality as its counterpart for Fortran binary extension modules.
+    less boilerplate code (which you should not need to touch) than for the Fortran case, and provides the same functionality as its counterpart for Fortran binary extension modules.
 By default this file specifies that a release version is to be built.
 Here is the section of :file:`et_dot/cpp_dotc/CMakeLists.txt` that you might want to adjust to your needs:

     .. code-block:: cmake